Energy rating labels provide consumers with information on the energy efficiency of a product.

 There are two main types of labels – comparison labels and endorsement labels.

 Comparison labels allow consumers to compare the energy consumption of similar products and factor lifetime running cost into their purchasing decision.
-This includes:

 The Energy Rating Label and Zoned Energy Rating Label are mandatory comparison labels.